brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-where low hills and shallow valleys so broil in the summer heat that the area is known as “Furnace Flats”, notorious to hikers and river runners alike.
+where low hills and shallow valleys so broil in the summer heat that the area is known as “Furnace Flats”, notorious to hikers and river runners alike:

 <div class="labels">
 https://lh3.googleusercontent.com/pw/AM-JKLU4TyUp7ehdOZqS8vHo-SyYhCe1Vu8w_TdouxEmbRsxZJcggdaWVajrAAtPWR434uyNy4LGgDOhyAjBLKwVL1CoCy2GJdT38qsnGqtl5rvGwz9yd9HXn1MEmoMnbA3WoEI2ebGNtRdk_xBwHo8V14ymtw=w900-h602-no?authuser=0